amora479/website/content/bju/cps110/lectures/lec21.md

 ls *.py
 ```

-> Note: The start here is a substitute for anything.
+> Note: The star here is a substitute for anything.
 This command would find chicken.py, turkey.py, pizza.py or <anything>.py in the current directory.
 We will see the star again shortly.

 ## Enter Python